Frequently asked questions

 How do I get help with my child’s educational needs when he or she starts mainstream school?

-You may need to get a statement of special educational needs for your child.
+You may need to get an Education and Health Care Plan for your child.
 We can help to guide you through this process, and you can find more information at these websites:

 You can also contact the education department at your local authority for advice.
 Parents living within the Nottingham city boundary can find information about local services here.